-LASIK can treat a very broad range of nearsightedness, farsightedness and astigmatism.
+LASIK can treat a very broad range of nearsightedness, farsightedness, and astigmatism.
 The best way to determine who is a good candidate is with a thorough eye exam.
-Candidates must be 18 years of age or older and have had little to no change to their prescription within 1-2 years, in good general health, and have good eye health with no diseases such as cataracts or glaucoma.
+Candidates must be 18 years of age or older and have had little to no change to their prescription within 1-2 years, be in good general health, and have good eye health with no diseases such as cataracts or glaucoma.
 Good candidates should have realistic expectations.

 While LASIK has been proven to be overwhelmingly successful in reducing dependence on glasses and contact lenses, how quickly your vision improves depends on how well you heal and the degree of correction required.
-Although patients can’t be assured 20/20 vision, most LASIK patients with mild to moderate prescriptions do achieve 20/20 vision or are within one line of their best corrected vision.
+Although patients can’t be assured 20/20 vision, most LASIK patients with mild to moderate prescriptions do achieve 20/20 vision or are within one line of their best-corrected vision.
 Clinical studies show that more than 98% of patients achieve 20/40 or better vision without glasses or contacts.
 Generally, this means they no longer need or have reduced their dependence on glasses or contacts to drive, play sports, watch movies and TV, or participate in careers requiring excellent vision

 There is almost no pain involved with LASIK, but many patients find the procedure to be slightly uncomfortable.
 Anesthetic drops are used to numb the eye just before surgery begins.
 After the procedure, the eye may feel a foreign body sensation or slight irritation and burning sensation for a few hours, like a grain of sand in your eye, but most patients are very comfortable shortly thereafter.
 A mild sedative will be given immediately following the procedure for relaxation so you can go home and just rest.